IavTavares/UQ_State-Space/README.md

 We'll try to quantify that model discrepancy using a Gaussian Process, in a Bayesian perspective.

-For more information, check out the pdf in the repository.
+For more information, check out the pdfs in the repository.

+FullGP.nb - In this Mathematica Notebook, I use the full Gaussian Process(GP).
+I say full, because in this notebook, because in another one I use an approximation to the GP.
+In the simulations, certain mathematical operations required the matrices to be positive-definite.
+However, due to machine precision, certain matrices were not.
+Hence, I had to build from scratch an algorithm that made sure we could find new approximate matrices, which were PD and maintained that property whenever needed.
+This created two computational bottlenecks, at the learning and filtering phase.